KirMozor/Yamux/README.md

 `pip install PyQt5 toml mpv yandex_music`

+Also you need to get libmpv.so.
+It contains in packages `libmpv1`, `mpv-devels` and `mpv-libs`, so install one of them.

-You also need to install the package python-pyqt5 or python3-pyqt5 In ArchLinux I do it like this:
+Sometimes you need to install the package python-pyqt5 or python3-pyqt5 In ArchLinux I do it like this:

 `sudo pacman -S python-pyqt5`

-Tell me how to install this package on other systems, I will add it to the README.md
+In systems, which using apt, you can install it with this command:

+`sudo apt install python3-pyqt5`

 ### Launch